splynx/docs/files/en/payment_systems/netcash_do/netcash_do.md

 ![charge balances.png](charge_balances.png)

 If you charge the invoices using the “Netcash_balance” charge handler, the customer will be charged not according to an invoice amount, but with the amount outstanding on the customer’s account. <br>
-For example, a customer has an invoice with an amount of 10, in the current month, but the balance of the account is -100 (meaning the customer didn't pay for 10 months) in this case, the customer will be charged with the amount of 100 and not 10. <br>
+**For example:** *a customer has an invoice with an amount of 10, in the current month, but the balance of the account is -100 (meaning the customer didn't pay for 10 months) in this case, the customer will be charged with the amount of 100 and not 10.*

-***Please be very attentive when using the “Netcash_balances” charge handler***.
+**Please be very attentive when using the “Netcash_balances” charge handler**.

-**Please note that the ability to charge balances have been removed from the features of the addon, however, it will be re-introduced in version 3.2 of Splynx**
+**Note that the ability to charge balances have been removed from the features of the addon, however, it will be re-introduced in version 3.2 of Splynx**

 Once charged, Splynx will create and send the debit batch file with the payment details to  [*https://netcash.co.za/*](https://netcash.co.za/).
 When the file is received in Netcash, you should select the correct batch type, either “two days” or “same day” as well as the action date.
 The last step is to click on authorize and complete the procedure, after which Netcash will process the file on the selected action date.

 Splynx will send two requests per day (00:15 and 12:15) to Netcash via a cron job to retrieve the payments from Netcash.
 This will auto allocate the payments and update the invoice statuses to “paid”.
-You can also manually run the check payments for any historic date by using the “*Netcash debit order check payments*” in the finance module:
+You can also manually run the check payments for any historic date by using the **“*Netcash debit order check payments*”** in the finance module:

 ![check payments](check_payments.png)

-The charge history can be viewed under the "Charge history" tab:
+The charge history can be viewed under the **"Charge history"** tab:

 ![history](charge_history.png)

 File records with charged invoices can be downloaded or deleted in this section.

 The process of invoice charging can be automated.
-To achieve this, an admin should add an "Auto charge filter":
+To achieve this, an admin should add an **"Auto charge filter"**:

 ![auto charge](add_auto_charge.png)